-Initial system configuration.
+The Adversary.
 We assume that, initially (t = 0), there is a number of packets that are queued at each leaf requiring to traverse only the out-going edge of the leaf where they are queued.
-The number of leafs of $\mathcal{G}(k)$ is $2^k$ .
-In the queue at the tail of the out-going edge of leaf v there is initially queued a number of wC + k - Z(v) packets.
+The number of leaves in $\mathcal{G}(k)$ is $2^k$ .
+In the queue at the tail of the out-going edge of leaf v, there is initially queued a number of wC + k - Z(v) packets.

-Adversary's behavior.
 The out-going edge of each leaf v has unit capacity at the time interval [0, k - Z(v)).
 Therefore, at each one of these time steps one packet from the initial ones leaves the system at each out-going edge.
 Till the time k - Z(v) + w all the packets that are queued initially in a leaf v have been absorbed.
-At time step k - Z(v), the adversary injects $\frac{w\rho C}{2}$ packets to each leaf node v targeted with node D(v).
-The path that is assigned to these paths has capacity C at the time interval [k - Z(v), k - Z(v) + w - 1], while after this time the path changes capacity to unit (only the edges that do not overlap with paths that are used for packet injections at other time steps).
+At time step k-Z(v), the adversary injects $\frac{w\rho C}{2}$ packets to each leaf node v targeted with node D(v).
+The path that is assigned to these paths has capacity Cat the interval [k - Z(v), k - Z(v) + w - 1], while after this time the path changes capacity to unit (only the edges that do not overlap with paths that are used for packet injections at other time steps).